openharmony/docs/en/application-dev/quick-start/arkts-state.md

 In the preceding example, the state variable is changed through a method of the class.
 After the button is clicked, the page content changes from "failed" to "success."

-### A state variable causes a re-render of merely the bound UI component.
+### A State Variable Causes a Re-render of Merely the Bound UI Component

 Example 1